jreisinger/docs/data/notes/cs/selection-sort.md

 linked lists

-* elements are distrubuted all over the memory, and one element stores the address of the next one
+* elements are distributed all over the memory, and one element stores the address of the next one
 * allow for fast inserts and deletes

 This is an implementation in Go of the selection sort from ch2 of Grokking Algorithms ([here](https://github.com/jonatasbaldin/grokking-algorithms-golang/blob/master/ch2/selection_sort_test.go) is a similar piece):